Close

 United Kingdom

-I qualified in medicine from Edinburgh University and trained in internal medicine in Edinburgh and London hospitals before specialising in public health.
+I originally qualified in medicine from Edinburgh University and trained in internal medicine in Edinburgh and London hospitals before specialising in public health.
 I completed an MSc in epidemiology at LSHTM in 2007.
-My MRC-funded PhD, which focussed on the relationship between influenza and acute cardiovascular events, was awarded by UCL in 2013.
+My MRC-funded PhD, awarded by UCL in 2013, investigated the role of influenza as a trigger for acute cardiovascular events.
 After post-doctoral experience as an NIHR clinical lecturer at the UCL Institute of Health Informatics, I joined LSHTM on a Wellcome Intermediate Clinical Fellowship in 2016.

 Affiliations